Tatreez: Tatreez after the Nakba

-After the 1948 ethnic cleansing and displacement of over 700,000 Palestinians (known as the Nakba, Arabic for catastrophe), the practice of tatreez was disrupted, as was every aspect of daily life.
-Countless treasured works were lost as the vast majority of Palestinians became refugees.
-Before the Nakba, embroidery was largely a family business, the technique passed down through generations of women.
+The Nakba (Arabic for catastrophe) in 1948 saw the displacement of over 700,000 Palestinians.
+The practice of tatreez was disrupted and countless treasured works were lost as the vast majority of Palestinians became refugees.
+Traditionally embroidered dresses were rarely produced in the 1950s as Palestinians were forced to live and work in "utterly different political exigencies" and in "difficult environments."

 After Palestinians were torn away from almost every aspect of their everyday lives, tatreez, like other routine practices, became something to preserve.
-The process of “heritagization” turned smaller aspects of Palestinian life into hallmarks of their existence, and resistance.
+The process of "heritagization" turned smaller aspects of Palestinian life into hallmarks of their existence, and resistance.
 Tatreez also became a necessary part of the economy for refugees- the practice was commodified as women sold their art to support their families.
-Many women’s organizations cropped up around this time, centered around giving women the supplies to take back their craft and their lives.
+Many women's organizations cropped up around this time, centered around giving women the supplies to take back their craft and their lives.

 Tatreez after the 1967 Six-Day War

-A second tatreez revival occurred in the 1970’s and 80’s, after the Six Day War.
+A second tatreez revival occurred in the 1970s and 1980s, after the Six Day War.
 Commercialization of tatreez increased,the market drawing international attention to Palestine.
 At this point, practicing and teaching tatreez became a revolutionary act.
 The Palestine Liberation Organization even established tatreez workshops in refugee camps.
-“In short, in the 1970s and 80s, people extended resistance and the political struggle to culture and other nonpolitical domains, like the domestic sphere, that were less exposed to immediate Israeli repression: This culture resistance was imbued with folklore.”
-Embroidery gave Palestinian women work, power, and identity: though at this time the art was no longer just women’s work.
+"In short, in the 1970s and 80s, people extended resistance and the political struggle to culture and other nonpolitical domains, like the domestic sphere, that were less exposed to immediate Israeli repression: This culture resistance was imbued with folklore."
+Embroidery gave Palestinian women work, power, and identity: though at this time the art was no longer just women's work.
 It is now not only a symbol for Palestinian heritage but a new form of mobilization and activism.